Now’s the Perfect Time to Test Your Soil!

 How Do I Submit Samples?

 Boxes and forms for sampling are available from any Cooperative Extension Center, and in Durham County can be found in the blue cabinet on the north side of the Extension Building at 721 Foster St. Completed samples should be returned either by mail or in-person to the N.C.
 Department of Agriculture and Consumer Service’s soil testing lab in Raleigh, whose address can be found on the soil sample box and submission form.
 Soil samples can also be returned to the N.C.
-Cooperative Extension, Durham County Center office.**
+Cooperative Extension, Durham County Center office and left in the blue cabinet on the north side of the building.
+Soil samples are accepted in the cabinet between April 1 and early November of each year.
+The rest of the year we recommend returning samples to the soil testing lab in Raleigh.

 What Does It Cost?